 However, we don’t want to make a whole batch and have the temptation of 10 leftover cupcakes for the new few days, because we all know how that will go.
 We want to be able to have a full of sugar cupcake once in a while, and then move on back to our regular eating.
 So, we created a recipe that makes just 2 cupcakes.

-Hello!
-It’s Dannii here!
-I am briefly back to share this recipe with you and then I will be back full-time next month when I am off maternity leave.
 Yes, this is a Valentine’s Day recipe – don’t shoot me!
-We are actually big fans of Valentine’s Day in our house, as any excuse to show each other that we love each should be celebrated.
+We are actually big fans of Valentine’s Day in our house, as any excuse to show each other that we love each other should be celebrated.
 But, we do that the whole year round too, we just make an extra effort on this day.
 Seeing as we are talking about romance, I thought I would share with you the story of how Dave proposed to me.
-It was 9 years ago, so excuse the photos (I also looked very different then).
+It was 10 years ago.

 We had booked a holiday to the Spanish island of Gran Canaria for a nice relaxing holiday, although Dave didn’t seem very relaxed at all.
 He seemed very nervous, but I had no idea why and I never thought he was going to propose.
 We had been together 8 years already and to be honest I just didn’t think it would ever happen haha.